 Table III shows prediction accuracy (concordance rate) of models proposed in the previous study and those adopted as baseline for test data.
 The concordance rate here refers to a proportion that manually assigned label conforms with predicted label output by a model.
 It is proved, as Table III shows, that accuracy of the proposed model's result is higher than that of baseline model.
-Among the three models as described above, it is found that there is almost no difference in concordance rate between the approaches based on CNN and LSTM (0.67-0.68).
+Among the three models as described above, it is found that there is almost no difference in concordance rate between the approaches based on CNN with word vectors trained using the Wikipedia data slightly enhanced accuracy and LSTM (0.67-0.68).
 These approaches show concordance rates a little bit higher (around 2 to 3%) compared with SMV as a baseline approach (0.64-0.66).